angular-slider/ngx-slider/README.md

 The full set of API docs including internal classes can be found [here](https://angular-slider.github.io/ng5-slider/docs/index.html).

+## Styling

+An overview of how to apply your own style to the slider is described in [STYLING.md](STYLING.md).

 ## Tooltips

 The slider allows for customising how to implement tooltips.
 See [TOOLTIPS.md](TOOLTIPS.md) for more information.